YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/C# component API.md

 ### Sending Events

 The component API **allows you to send Events to the component's Visual Effect Graph at runtime**.
+Use this method to send a custom named event. \
 To do this, use either of the following methods:

 -   **`SendEvent(eventNameOrId)`**
 -   **`SendEvent(eventNameOrId, eventAttribute)`**